li9com/learn-docker/lab05-managing-container/README.md

 33f8a4d3b6e5
 ```

 Note!
-We will be using this command a lot in the next labs
+We will be using this command a lot in the next labs.

 - Apply an output filter using -f option